 There are still no compulsory programs for rehabilitation following the release of these offenders.
 There are still no measures in place for victims to pursue court-mandated protection from contact during the course of the investigation.
 These are a few of the changes to our legal system that must take place before I will ever feel confident that hate crimes have become a "priority response" for our state officials.

 I always hold true to my personal convictions.
 That is not to suggest that I lack fear of rejection.
 In fact, I'll flaunt my true colors at every appropriate opportunity.
 My ultimate goal is not to directly subvert the system, but simply to make people "think" -- to reassess their stereotypical views, to reanalyze their closed-minded standards.
-And then, with that, I will take what comes in stride.
+And with that, I take what comes in stride.

 Suffice it to say, I only have one life.
 And I certainly intend to enjoy it to its maximum potential even if my nonconformist nature may nonetheless offend some people's rigid cultural sensibilities.
 I'm an advocate for equality and proponent for change.
 And change can always start with any person!